khalil1026/GEOL0069-Assessment-/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# License
+## 📉 Environmental Cost

-This project is distributed under the MIT License.
-See `LICENSE.txt` for details.
+This project was conducted using Google Colab cloud computing resources.
+The estimated environmental impact, based on compute time, is minimal.
+However, awareness of cloud energy usage is vital for sustainable AI practices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>